danielharrell/SumLect2015/Lost_Idea_LA.md

 into how not having content risks not giving a real answer, but a fake one.)

 The ever-changing world like an unexamined opinion.

-Socratic questioning, as the Enlightenment didn't happen, more like to flatter students than to challenge them.
-Appeal to pride rather than humility.
-Note, adjectives are absurd and insulating.
-The line of defense falls apart as soon as you take it seriously and not just rhetorically.
-Or to put this another way, that reveals a second

-But we can recognize that this rejoinder, too, is not enough, and even see that saying what more is needed, if this is context, escapes being specified, in just the way it escapes being captured in a data-driven result.
-Yet this can reduce our defense of liberal education to something like inarticulate pointing.
-And what if no one else turns around?
-Or to put the problem with context more concretely, we can speak with eloquence against the penchant in education for testing and ranking and training and specializing.
-But this risks the impression that a liberal education, in supposedly transcending all this, is really an education for dilettantes, providing an escape from being challenged or judged or driven or dedicated.
-Yet if these are matters of context rather than content, then the impression of dilettantism can only be corrected, in effect, by an invitation to campus.
-And what if the invitation is declined?

 Note: to be non-elistist is to include the slave-boy, not Meno.